Dario-Maglio/Dario-Maglio/README.rst

 Hi 👋 My name is Dario Cafasso (Maglio)

-I come from a little city close to Naples and study Theoretical Physics in Florence 🔭
+I come from a little city close to Naples and study Physics in Florence 🔭

 What I can say about myself - in short
 --------------------------------------

-My research delves into the building blocks of our most fundamental theories, with a specific focus on gravitating quantum systems.
-I'm driven by a profound curiosity, fascinated by the interplay between science, art, and society, and passionate about exploring nature and discovering different cultures.
-This perspective makes me a firm supporter of `Open Knowledge <https://en.wikipedia.org/wiki/Open_knowledge>`_ , `Curiosity-Driven Learning <https://github.com/Dario-Maglio/Curiosity_Driven_Learning>`_ and `Slow Science Movement <https://www.slow-science.com/>`_.
+My research delves into the building blocks of our most fundamental theories, specifically focusing on gravitating quantum systems.
+Driven by profound curiosity, I am deeply fascinated by the interplay between science, philosophy, and art.
+Outside the lab, I am passionate about exploring nature and engaging with diverse cultures and societies.
+This perspective fuels my commitment to
+`Open Knowledge <https://en.wikipedia.org/wiki/Open_knowledge>`_ , `Curiosity-Driven Learning <https://github.com/Dario-Maglio/Curiosity_Driven_Learning>`_, the `Slow Science Movement <https://www.slow-science.com/>`_, and accessible education, which I believe are essential for building a more inclusive and sustainable society.

 Currently:
 """"""""""

 - 🏫 I am enrolled in a PhD program in Quantum Technologies based at University Federico II, Naples.
-- 👀 My interests are Quantum Field Theory, Gravity and Statistical Physics.
+- 👀 My interests are Quantum Mechanics, Gravity and Statistical Physics.
 - 🌱 My numerical skills include Machine Learning and Monte Carlo simulations.
 - 📫 How to reach me: cafasso.dario@gmail.com.